tbedford/Ant-Allocator/README.md

 In the above diagram, there is 70KB free on the heap.
 However, any allocation more than 10KB will fail.

-## Implementation

-In a real implementation a node (metadata) will be part of a block, and not separate as there's no `malloc()` available to you to allocate for the node, because that's what you are implementing.

 ## Heap init